WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.scope = scope
     self.lend_count = 0
 ```
-The `rep` field of `HandleElem` stores the resource representation (currently
+The `rep` field of `ResourceHandle` stores the resource representation
-fixed to be an `i32`) passed to `resource.new`.
+(currently fixed to be an `i32`) passed to `resource.new`.

 The `own` field indicates whether this element was created from an `own` type
 (or, if false, a `borrow` type).

 The `scope` field stores the `Task` that created the borrowed handle.
 When a
-component only uses sync-lifted exports, due to lack of reentrance, there is at
+component only uses sync-lifted exports, due to lack of reentrance, there is
-most one `Task` alive in a component instance at any time and thus an
+at most one `Task` alive in a component instance at any time and thus an
-optimizing implementation doesn't need to store the `Task` per `HandleElem`.
+optimizing implementation doesn't need to store the `Task` per
+`ResourceHandle`.

 The `lend_count` field maintains a conservative approximation of the number of
 live handles that were lent from this `own` handle (by calls to `borrow`-taking